kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 - `+ \`
 - Cast Burst of Speed.  `\`
 - Speak to Saehde: 2,2,2,2
-- `}` Equip 2x Vibroswords. `^`
+- `^ }` Equip 2x Vibroswords.
 - Enter Kinrath Cave.
 - `+ \`
 - Cast Burst of Speed.  `\`
 - Psuedo-Stim Set (We have Battle Stims now!) on your way to the Crystal Area.
 - Cast Force Valor after Kreia accosts you: 4
-- `>`
-  - *Use your level up for healing while fighting the Matriarch.
+- `>` *Use your level up for healing while fighting the Matriarch.
 If you need more health try to avoid using the Advanced Medpacs if you can.*
 - Attack and kill only the Matriarch.
-  - *You can try looting all but the 'Glowing Crystal Formation', after defeating the Matriarch, for a chance to loot a Crystal, Nextor!*
+  - ***Optional**: You can try looting all but the 3 Crystal Formation's, after defeating the Matriarch, for a chance to loot a Crystal, Nextor!*
+  - *There is also a chance for the Matriarch to have remains which may also contain a Crystal, Nextor also!*
-  - *If you do manage to loot a Crystal Nextor you won't have to do the shopping trip with Oondar!*
+  - *If you do manage to loot a Crystal, Nextor you won't have to do the shopping trip with Oondar!*
+  - *You may also loot some other decent crystals to upgrade your first lightsaber at the start of Dxun.*
 - Head back to where Vrook is captured by the Mercenaries: 1
 - Cast Force Valor.  `\`
 - Cast Burst of Speed.  `\`